analogjs/analog/apps/docs-app/docs/features/deployment/providers.md

 4. Update the start command to `node dist/analog/server/index.mjs`

-5. Click 'Advanced' and add an environment variable with `NITRO_PRESET` set to `render-com`.
+5. Click 'Advanced' and add an environment variable with `BUILD_PRESET` set to `render-com`.

 6. Click 'Create Web Service'.